Technical Information on Gemstones

 Some varieties of gemstones are never treated, and they represent exceptional value in today's gem market.

-Uvarovite Garnet - Rarest of all garnets
+Uvarovite Garnet - the rarest of all the Ga...

 Valuable Gemstone Inclusions